rundexter/documentation/source/includes/_tutorial.md

 }
 ```

 Let's see what it takes to update a Dexter module.
-We'll add a useful feature to our RSS parser that lets you optionally apply a text filter to  the feed items and only return those that match.
+We'll add a useful feature to our RSS parser that lets you optionally filter out articles that don't match at least one of a list of given terms.

-The code process is pretty straighforward.
-We'll add a new input - filter - and get the first item again.
-Then we'll add a new function that looks for the filter in a list of our response objects and only returns the ones that match.
-Finally, if we even *have* a filter, we'll apply that function to our discovered items to narrow down our results.
+The code is pretty straighforward.
+We'll add a new input - filter - and get them all.
+Then we'll add a new function that looks for the filters in a list of our response objects and only returns the ones that match.
+Finally, if we even *have* a filter, we'll apply our filter function to our discovered items and only return matches.

+Note that we're taking advantage of the Dexter collection object that carries our filter values.
+It's got a built-in lodash _.each function that lets you easily iterate through its contents.
+You also could call filters.toArray() to work with a native array if you'd prefer.

 <div></div>
 > fixture/default.js